Monument to the Women of World War II: Unveiling

 The memorial was unveiled on 9 July 2005, two days after the 7/7 London bombings, by Queen Elizabeth II as part of the 60th anniversary of the end of the Second World War.
 Also in attendance at the ceremony were Baroness Boothroyd, Baroness Thatcher, Dame Vera Lynn and the Defence Secretary John Reid, as well as a number of female war veterans.
 These veterans included Nancy Wake, the Allies' most decorated servicewoman.
 A flypast of five military helicopters took place, an Apache, Sea King, Lynx, Chinook and Merlin, which were flown by all-female crews.
 This was followed by a flypast of two Panavia Tornado ADVs, flown by female pilots.

 Baroness Boothroyd dedicated the memorial saying: "This monument is dedicated to all the women who served our country and to the cause of freedom, in uniform and on the home front.
 I hope that future generations who pass this way will ask themselves: 'what sort of women were they?' and look at our history for the answer."

 Vandalism

 In May 2015, after the Conservative Party won a majority in a general election, the memorial was vandalised with the words "Tory scum" in red graffiti.
 Downing Street called the damage "despicable", and at least 17 people were arrested following clashes in Whitehall.
+Comments on social media by Katie Hopkins, a rightwing columnist, that falsely implied food writer Jack Monroe backed the defacement of war memorials by protestors lead to the 2017 libel case Monroe v Hopkins, which Hopkins lost.